WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 I need more research to make this framework to support anonymous functions.
 At least, at glance, the size of the reference of function in Swift is 2 words which that of C is 1.
-Roughly, I think the reference of Swift function may not only contain an instruction pointer but also environment pointer (I haven't read that part of source code.
-This is just a conjecture came up by referring the reality of Swift and my knowledge of compilers).
-Moreover, compile-time resolving is troublesome.
+Plus, compile-time resolving is troublesome.
 Obviously this needs enormous amount of work and currently I don't have so much time.
 But it would come true in the future.

 ---